Jess Thom: Touretteshero

 In 2010, Thom and longstanding friend and collaborator Matthew Pountney co-founded Touretteshero.
 The idea started out as a way of engaging people with the creative and humorous side of Tourette's, with Thom dressing up in a superhero costume and delivering performances and workshops, especially to children and young people.
 In 2011, Thom appeared on Episode 3, 'Uses and Abuses' of Stephen Fry's five-part BBC series Fry's Planet Word, to discuss her Tourette's and coprolalia - the involuntary use of swear words which 10% of people with Tourette's experience.

-The following year, Souvenir Press published Welcome to Biscuit Land: A year in the life of Touretteshero based on entries on Thom's blog, for which Fry wrote the foreword.
+In 2012, Souvenir Press published Welcome to Biscuit Land: A year in the life of Touretteshero based on entries on Thom's blog, for which Fry wrote the foreword.
 Touretteshero has also put on creative events, like 'We Forgot The Lot!' - a collaboration with Tate for children and young people with and without Tourette's.
 Touretteshero worked with the Battersea Arts Centre to help them become the world's first "relaxed venue" in February 2020.
 This followed several relaxed performances and events held there, including the Festival of Rest and Resistance and Not I.